krahets/hello-algo/en/docs/chapter_dynamic_programming/knapsack_problem.md

 [file]{knapsack}-[class]{}-[func]{knapsack_dfs_mem}
 ```

-The following figure shows the search branches that are pruned in memoized search.
+The figure below shows the search branches that are pruned in memoized search.

 ![The memoized search recursive tree of the 0-1 knapsack problem](knapsack_problem.assets/knapsack_dfs_mem.png)

 ### Method three: Dynamic programming

-Dynamic programming essentially involves filling the $dp$ table during the state transition, the code is shown below:
+Dynamic programming essentially involves filling the $dp$ table during the state transition, the code is shown in the figure below:

 ```src
 [file]{knapsack}-[class]{}-[func]{knapsack_dp}
 ```

-As shown in the figures below, both the time complexity and space complexity are determined by the size of the array `dp`, i.e., $O(n \times cap)$.
+As shown in the figure below, both the time complexity and space complexity are determined by the size of the array `dp`, i.e., $O(n \times cap)$.

 === "<1>"
     ![The dynamic programming process of the 0-1 knapsack problem](knapsack_problem.assets/knapsack_dp_step1.png)